last updated in November 2022

 Associate Professor Alexander Astrov (Department of International Relations) gave expert commentary to ORF about the possibility of the invasion of the Baltic states by Russia.
 The article was picked up by Hungarian daily Nepszava.

-Lead Research Dimitry Kochenov (CEU Democracy Institute) spoke on the subject of abolishing passports, see British iNews article.
+Lead Researcher Dimitry Kochenov (CEU Democracy Institute) spoke on the subject of abolishing passports, see British iNews article.
 He was interviewed by Italian Radio Radical on Ukraine's admission to the EU, Article 49 TEU and the 'special procedure' of entry requested by President Volodymyr Zelensky, and he participated at a conference entitled "Ukraine in the European Union.
 Is immediate entry possible?" - the full recording is available on the website of the same radio station here.
+He was also quoted by CGTN about the mixed reception of Ukrainian refugees in Hungary, and BBC Serbia on the 90-day visa-free stay of many Russians in Serbia.

 PhD student Mariana Budjeryn (Department of Political Science) was quoted from her study for the Nuclear Proliferation International History Project in an article about the Budapest Memorandum and how it impacts the current crisis in Ukraine.
 The article was picked up by several other sources.